AdrianVenegasM/c/README.md

 8. Open the folder `include`.
 Then:
     1. Change the name of the folder `project-abbr` to something that matches your project (name or abbreviation).
 Delete all the files _except_ `config.hpp.in` in this directory and replace them with your public include files, if they exist.
 9. Open the folder `src`.
 Then:
-    1. Remove all of the `.cpp` files in this folder and replace them with your source files and private includes.
+    1. Remove all of the `.c` files in this folder and replace them with your source files and private includes.
 10. Open the folder `test`.
 Then:
-    1. Replace all the files in this directory _except_ for `test_runner.cpp` with your doctest unit testing files.
+    1. Replace all the files in this directory _except_ for `test_runner.c` with your doctest unit testing files.
     2. In `test/CMakeLists.txt`, change `Project-Name-lib` to match the new name of your library.
 In addition, modify the `TEST_SOURCES` variable to match your new test files.
 11. Delete the _by default hidden_ `.git` folder and then run `git init` to get a new repository!